Vyral/base-template/_posts/2023-02-15-how-our-team-helps-new-real-estate-agents-thrive.md

 “My career in real estate began a couple of years ago.
 I just kind of had this restlessness in my heart for a change, and around that time in 2018, I had a friend ask me what I truly wanted to do with my life.
 No one had asked me that before, and it was the first time I said out loud what I had been thinking for quite some time, which was that **I'd like to try a career in real estate.&nbsp;**

-“She told me that if I ever decide to take that seriously, I should contact Dave Hook.
+“She told me that if I ever decide to take that seriously, I should contact Dave Hooke.
 Up until that point, I had been working for years in various forms of teaching and ministry, but as my kids were getting a little bit older, I started to think about the next phase of my life and what that would look like.

 **{% include pullquote.html %}**